mono/website/docs/faq/technical.md

 Yes.
 The CLI engine will be made available as a shared library.
 The garbage collection engine, the threading abstraction, the object system, the dynamic type code system and the JIT are available for C developers to integrate with their applications if they wish to do so.

-### Will you have new development tools?

-With any luck, Free Software enthusiasts will contribute tools to improve the developer environment.
-These tools could be developed initially using the Microsoft implementation of the CLI and then executed later with Mono.
-We are recommending people to use and contribute to existing projects like SharpDevelop, Anjuta and Eclipse.

 ### What kind of rules make the Common Intermediate Language useful for JITers?

 The main rule is that the stack in the CLI is not a general purpose stack.
 You are not allowed to use it for other purposes than computing values and passing arguments to functions or return values.
 At any given call or return instruction, the types on the stack have to be the same independently of the flow of execution of your code.